pingcap/docs/troubleshoot-cpu-issues.md

 * If the query execution plan is output in the slow log, you can directly view the plan.
 Execute the `select tidb_decode_plan('xxx...')` statement to parse the detailed execution plan.
 * The number of scanned keys in the monitor abnormally increases; in the slow log, the number of `Scan Keys` are large.
-* The SQL execution duration in TiDB is greatly different than that of other databases such as MySQL.
+* The SQL execution duration in TiDB is greatly different than that in other databases such as MySQL.
 You can compare the execution plan of other databases (for example, whether `Join Order` is different).

 #### Possible reason

-The statistical information is inaccurate.
+The statistics is inaccurate.

-#### Handling methods
+#### Troubleshooting methods

 * Update the statistical information
-    * Execute `analyze table` manually and execute `analyze` periodically with the `crontab` command to keep the accuracy of the statistical information.
+    * Execute `analyze table` manually and execute `analyze` periodically with the `crontab` command to keep the statistics accurate.
     * Execute `auto analyze` automatically.
-Lower the threshold value of `analyze ratio`, increase the frequency of information collection, and set the runtime threshold.
+Lower the threshold value of `analyze ratio`, increase the frequency of information collection, and set the start and end time of the execution.
 See the following examples:
         * `set global tidb_auto_analyze_ratio=0.2;`
         * `set global tidb_auto_analyze_start_time='00:00 +0800';`
         * `set global tidb_auto_analyze_end_time='06:00 +0800';`